Also known as: chest-to-bar pullup, chest to bar, ctb pull-up, chest-to-bar pullups, ctb pullups

 What is High pull ups?

-High pull ups are a medium-difficulty pull-up variation where you pull higher than usual to target the back, shoulders, and arms.
-It builds pulling power, upper-body strength, and chest-to-bar range of motion when done with controlled form and full-range repetitions.
+High pull ups are a medium-difficulty pull-up variation where you pull higher than a standard chin-up to bring your chest closer to the bar.
+They primarily target the back, lats, biceps and rear delts while improving pulling power and upper-body range of motion.

 How to Do High pull ups